swt30/waterworlds-paper/waterworlds.md

 In our trials, the resolution of the grid barely altered the properties of the planetary models.
 This suggests that the density behaviour within a single phase region was more important than any effects across phase boundaries that might be lost by sampling from this discrete grid.

-{==The equation of state we used necessarily has some uncertainty in it, especially in regions near the critical point of water [@Wagner2002] and at high temperatures and pressures where there are sometimes conflicting experimental and theoretical data [@Baraffe2008].
+The equation of state we used necessarily has some uncertainty in it, especially in regions near the critical point of water [@Wagner2002] and at high temperatures and pressures where there are sometimes conflicting experimental and theoretical data [@Baraffe2008].
 The error in the equation of state varies depending on the original data source.
 For the region encompassed by the IAPWS data [@Wagner2002], the density uncertainty is approximately 0.01 per cent (liquid and solid), 0.03 to 0.1 per cent (vapour), and up to 0.5 per cent in the region around and beyond the critical point.
 They give a more detailed breakdown of these errors in their section 6.3.2, in particular fig. 6.1.
 We estimate that the error beyond these regions is closer to 1 per cent if we extrapolate beyond the table and assume that the uncertainty continues to increase at higher temperatures and pressures.
 For the supercritical fluid, plasma and superionic phases in the data of @French2009, they state that "the QMD EOS is accurate up to 1 per cent for the conditions relevant for the giant planet’s interiors of our solar system."
 For the ice VII phase, the measurements of @Sugimura2010 have errors of between 0.003 per cent and 0.5 per cent.
-Finally, it is not possible to give a meaningful uncertainty estimate at higher pressures where no measurements exist, but we do not treat the temperature dependence there anyway.==}
+Finally, it is not possible to give a meaningful uncertainty estimate at higher pressures where no measurements exist, but we do not treat the temperature dependence there anyway.

 ### Thermal expansion and heat capacity